laiyitming/wordpress-firebase-form/README.md

     	1. form-{id}.php eq. form-2.php in folder /view/
 	2. form-{id}.js  eq. form-2.js in folder /js/
 	3. Similar to form you can add new header with file name headerlinks-{id}.php, eq. headerlinks-2.php
-	4. For your referance we have added few forms whihc you can refer to add new
+	4. For your referance we have added few forms which you can refer to add new
-  - On admin side, we have added page using whihc you can add new contest and see all participated users.
+  - On admin side, we have added page using which you can add new contest and see all participated users.
   - For added sample contests we have considered
     - If you want to customize Select Tag dropdown using select2 lib to implement multiple select drop down you need to follow  two points below with some changes in form.js and form html
   1. Go to https://github.com/select2/select2/blob/master/LICENSE.md, find and download select2.min.js file then paste it in WordPress-Plugins/firebase-forms/js folder